sumurthy/Js-Spec-Gen/markdown/chartaxis.md

-# ChartAxis Object (JavaScript API for Excel)
+# ChartAxis Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents a single axis in a chart.